sjh9824/Ensemble_BP/README.md

     JSON_PATH: 'your/path/numpy_path_with_gt.json'  # Data processing save path (including the JSON file name).
     FS: 30
    '''
-   Make sure to modify the `DATA_PATH` and `JSON_PATH` fields to reflect the locations of your dataset and the JSON output file.

 5. **Run the Project**:
    Once the paths are set, run the project by executing the following command in the terminal: